iotempire/iotempower/lib/system_template/README.rst

 Connected nodes
 ---------------

-Describe system related infomration of teh connected nodes explaing more than visible in the descriptions of the single nodes.
+Describe system related infomration of the connected nodes explaing more than visible in the descriptions of the single nodes.

 * device 1